moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

   --verbose
 ```

+**NOTE**: As per latest WP3 discussions, the following procedure is optional for
+each partner as long as each partner ensures that proper PCA covariates will be
+taken into account in GWAS, i.e. possible outliers excluded.

 We are now editing the file `projections.txt` so as to:

 1. Anonymize the individual ids accompanying the PC projections